bcace/bcace.github.io/tay.md

 **Space size**|1000 * 1000 * 1000
 **Threads (CPU)**|8

+Simulation workload is best measured in number of interactions each agent has during a simulation step, and for the same number of agents, distribution and space size it depends only on the interaction radii.
+Obviously these numbers are exactly the same regardless of structure used:

+**50**|9.2973
+**100**|68.6986
+**200**|466.351

 #### Simulation run-times

 First, to show the benefits of using partitioning structures, here's a comparison of simulation run-times of the brute-force approach (`CpuSimple`) and partitioning structures (`CpuGrid`) for the case when interaction radius is 50: